Contents

 Consider the timing.
 AI restructures the labor market — creating transition periods where workers need safety net support — at the exact moment that legislation reduces available support.
 The workers most likely to face AI displacement (lower-skill, routine-task roles) overlap significantly with the populations most affected by OBBBA cuts.

-The Bifurcation Amplifier
+The Bifurcation Amplifier#

 Social security interacts with AI’s uneven distribution of benefits — the bifurcation effect (H7 — adopters gain, non-adopters absorb costs) — as an amplifier.
 Workers in AI-adopting organizations typically receive employer-provided benefits — health insurance, retirement contributions, paid leave.
 Workers displaced by AI lose access to employer-provided benefits during the transition period when they need them most.

-Without Article 9 protections, the safety net operates as a political variable rather than a legal floor.
+No government should retain the power to eliminate safety nets without demonstrating that no alternative existed.
+Yet without Article 9 protections, the safety net operates as a political variable rather than a legal floor.
 Each election cycle can expand or contract it.
 The ICESCR’s progressive realization framework would prevent backsliding — a government that achieved a certain level of social security coverage could not reduce it without demonstrating that the reduction served another protected right.

-Three Paths Forward
+Three Paths Forward#

 The quality floor analysis identifies three routes to restoring social security protections: